ilg-ul/opt-install-scripts/README.md

 $ bash ${HOME}/opt/install-scripts.git/install-homebrew-gae.sh
 ```

-The alias to add these tools to the PATH is `hbg`.
+The alias to add these tools to the PATH is `agae`.

 ```
 $ alias agae='export PATH${HOME}/opt/homebrew-gae/bin:${PATH}'